You should have staked him.

 (Over the scent of sweat, perfume, and cigarette smoke, you smell him, a musk that grows stronger as he tightens his grip on your hand, one more reminder that in many ways, Spike really is the animal that he's bragged about being in the past.)

-Heads turn uneasily, following the two of you; the herd has caught the scent of a stranger.
+Heads turn uneasily, following the two of you; the herd has caught the scent of a predator.

 Spike slows down, scanning the crowd, licking his lips, pupils so large that all that's left is a bottomless black.
 Tension runs through his body, like an overstretched guitar string about to snap.
 It travels up your injured arm as the two of you walk.
 Any second now he's going to flake.